 “I’ll only be a minute, Taylor.”
 I say as I dash back into the building and head for the elevator.
 Once on the tenth floor, I knock on Ms. Steele’s locked door.
 I know that she’s in there because her light is on and I can hear movement.
 I knock again.
 I fucking hate being ignored.
-I was almost tempted to announce myself and demand that she answer the door, but I know that will get me nowhere.
+I’m almost tempted to announce myself and demand that she answer the door, but I know that’ll get me nowhere.
 There’s nothing productive I can say to this woman.
 No matter what happens now, she can’t do anything until after the next session.
-So I might as well just wait until then and see what my fate will be.
+So, I might as well just wait until then and see what my fate will be.

 I turn from the door, feeling a little like a rejected lover though I don’t know where the hell that’s coming from.
 I push the button to the elevator and go back to Taylor waiting in the SUV.
 I suddenly feel this huge sense of loss—I’m not sure where it’s coming from.
 It must have been written all over my face because Taylor asks if I’m okay when I get back to the car.
 I watch the door for a moment, willing her to come out so I can just see her one more time.
 I’m afraid if I let her get away tonight that I’ll never see her again.
 I’m so fucking angry, though.
 I can’t believe she said the things that she said to me… and in front of everyone.
 Fuck, people who tell me about my temper should meet this firecracker!
 I put my hands in my hair and rest my elbows on my knees, not too sure what to do next.